-Overture is intended to be a supersonic aircraft, which will be able to carry between 55 and 75 passenger, all-business.
+Overture wants to be a supersonic plane, which will be able to carry between 55 and 75 passengers, all-business.
 The crew will consist of 4 flight attendants and 2 pilots.
-Japan Airlines has invested 10 million dollars in Boom and pre-ordered 20 Overture aircraft.
+Japan Airlines has invested $ 10 million in Boom and pre-ordered 20 Overture aircraft.
 If all goes according to plan, the first passengers will be able to travel with Overture somewhere in 2025 - 2027.
-The test fleet will count 6 aircraft, and the first flight should be operated in 2020.
-At this point we are skeptical and do not believe that an Overture aircraft will rise from the ground in the next 2 years.
+The test fleet will number 6 aircraft, and the first flight should be operated in 2020.
+In this regard we are skeptical and do not really think that a Overture plane will rise from the ground in the next 2 years.

 But until Overture, the XB-1 will play an important role.
 By developing and testing the XB-1, Boom researchers will understand how Overture should be.

 XB-1 will play an important role in the development of Overture

 In the last 12 months, Boom has gone through the critical engineering and construction stages, and below are some of the development stages:

 • Validation of the XB-1 aerodynamic design